NESI CHAIR AND STUDENT REPRESENTATIVE

 WEBINAR/WORKSHOP TEAM MEMBERS

 Dr Emma Lawlor is a Postdoctoral Research Associate at the Centre for Diet and Activity Research (CEDAR) at the University of Cambridge.
 She completed her PhD at Queen’s University Belfast in 2018.
 Her research focuses on evaluating population level built environment and policy interventions, particularly in relation to physical activity.
 She also has experience in developing and evaluating weight management programmes.
-Emma is a member of the NESI Webinar/Workshop Team.
+Emma is co-chair of the NESI Webinar/Workshop Team.